New photos show the cruelty of Alabama prisons. Should they be published?

 The photos are certainly newsworthy: Alabama has one of the highest rates of prison deaths in the country, and St. Clair in particular has long been known for its brutality.
 But when the Southern Poverty Law Center, which obtained the photos from someone claiming to be a St. Clair correctional officer, shared the images with two news outlets, the responses couldn’t have been more different.

 The New York Times published the first story on the photos at the end of last month.
 The piece included just five of the images, only one of which features an injured inmate.
 “After considering the inmates’ privacy, audience sensibilities, and our inability to provide more context for the specific incidents depicted,” the article says, “the Times determined that few of these photos could be published.
 But they could be described.”
 The Times‘ decision to not publish many of the photos garnered some pushback, with some critics saying that the public had a right to know what goes on within prison walls.
 (The paper has been criticized for its photo decisions in the past; earlier this year it garnered controversy when it decided to publish a graphic photo of a dead body in Kenya.)
 Shaila Dewan, who wrote the accompanying article, told Mother Jones that it boiled down to protecting the privacy of the men depicted.
-(Dewan said although she had some input, the photos were ultimately selected by Times photo editor Crista Chapman.)
+(Dewan said although she had some input, the photos were ultimately selected by Times national photo editor Crista Chapman.)
 “The photos are incredibly dehumanizing and incredibly gory,” she said, “so from the point of view of the people in the photos, we have no way of knowing how they would feel about having those published.”
 However, Dewan said, “I don’t think there’s a right answer out there.
 I really respect other points of view on this subject.”

 In an article last week, Splinter took a more liberal approach, publishing almost 50 of the photos and including a trigger warning for the most graphic of the bunch.
 Hamilton Nolan, a senior writer at Splinter and the author of the story, told Mother Jones that, after consulting with a lawyer, they ultimately decided to publish the photos because of a lack of public information about what goes on inside prisons.
 “One of the biggest problems with mass incarceration in America is that it’s completely hidden from public view,” Nolan said.
 “There’s a public value to people being able to see behind those walls.”